 As Ted leads his team, he is often faced with challenges and diﬃcult decisions.
 Instead of shying away from challenge, he chooses courage and tackles it head-on.
 This choice of courage not only inspires his team and fellow leaders, but actually boosts their trust in him.
 These demonstrations of courage include needing to have diﬃcult conversations, something that is uncomfortable for him as a man of pure friendliness.
 However, as an eﬀective leader he knows these diﬃcult conversations will only lead to improvement for him, the individual involved, and the team culture as a whole.

 Handling conflict eﬀectively is important for a team and for trust in a leader.
-In Learnit’s workshop Conflict Management: Secrets of a Conflict Manager, we take a deeper dive into what it means to successfully manage and navigate conflict.
+In Learnit’s workshop Dealing with Conflict we take a deeper dive into what it means to successfully manage and navigate conflict.
 Lessons in this workshop include how to understand and work with conflict, how to begin the conflict management process, and turning conflict into successful resolutions so you can build trust in your team the same way Ted does.

 While Ted Lasso teaches us many more important lessons in leadership, we believe these three lessons are crucial for any manager – new or seasoned.
 Understanding how to apply empathy and optimism, embrace change, and demonstrate courage to build trust means you are not only leading, but inspiring and motivating.